Lottery System 6/55: A Probability Study

 Setting Constraints and Limits

-There are 28,989,675 possible combinations that can be formed for a lottery 6/55.
+There are 28,989,675 possible combinations that can be formed from a lottery 6/55.
 However, not all of these combinations are probable.
 Establishing certain constraints limit your choices as to which numbers you can combine.
 For example, how probable is this combination to win: 50 • 51 • 52 • 53 • 54 • 55?
 Maybe very low for the reason that the smallest winning number on record in a combination is less than 40.
 With 50 being the smallest number make this combination unlikely to win a jackpot.

 What about this combination: 1 • 2 • 3 • 4 • 5 • 6, the sum of which is 21?
 How probable is for this combination to win?
 On record, it is improbable for the reason that the smallest sum of a combination is 35.